FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2021/product_assembly.md

 ## Problem statement

-Product assembly, the process of creating an "image" out of the built software and configuration data in the Fuchsia platform (fuchsia.git) and the product's own repo(s), is currently restricted to a compilation-time operation that's part of fuchsia.git.
+[Product][glossary.product] assembly, the process of creating an "image" out of the built software and configuration data in the Fuchsia platform (fuchsia.git) and the product's own repo(s), is currently restricted to a compilation-time operation that's part of fuchsia.git.
 It can only be done "in-tree" after the compilation steps for all software are completed.

 There has been a continual explosion of product configurations, across multiple dimensions (`_eng`, `_eng_arrested`, `_user`, `_userdebug`, LSDi, etc), to